inko-lang/inko/docs/source/getting-started/traits.md

 ## Default methods

 In this example, the `to_string` method in the `ToString` trait is a required method.
-This means that any class that implements `ToString` _must_ provide an implementation of the `to_string` method.
+This means that any type that implements `ToString` _must_ provide an implementation of the `to_string` method.

 Default trait methods are defined as follows: